boost-edu-tools/gitinspectorgui/docs/development/development-workflow.md

 -   **Manual restart required** - Python is embedded via PyO3, so app must be restarted
 -   **Fast restart** - Single process restart is quick (typically 2-3 seconds)
 -   **No connection loss** - No separate server to reconnect to
--   **PyO3 recompilation** - Rust automatically recompiles PyO3 bindings
+-   **PyO3 helper recompilation** - Rust automatically recompiles PyO3 helper functions

 **Workflow for Python changes**: